You have probably heard that getting enough sleep is important not only for your general health, but also for weight loss.

 Going to bed on a full stomach can feel quite uncomfortable and will definitely not help you fall asleep quickly, especially if you feel uncomfortably full.
 Make a point to eat your last big meal of the day 2 or 3 hours before bedtime, in order to let your body rest and not be busy digesting food.

-Otherwise, if you’re feeling exceptionally hungry before going to bed, a small snack can help with that (a couple of cherry tomatoes, a few almonds, half an egg, etc…).
+Otherwise, if you’re feeling exceptionally hungry before going to bed, a small snack can help with that (a couple of cherry tomatoes, a few almonds, or half an egg).

 #4.
 Take Collagen Or Gelatin Before Bed

 Taking some collagen supplements or gelatin an hour before going to bed will improve the quality of your sleep, and will have a general calming effect.
 This is because collagen contains glycine, which also helps combat fatigue during the day (21, 22).

 #5.
 Limit Physical and Psychological Stress In The Evenings

 The evenings should be for relaxation, and this is one of the most important strategies that you can incorporate in your life in order to improve your sleep hygiene.

 Don’t leave work for the evening, and especially if it’s something that feels very stressful and unpleasant.
 Do it on a fresh mind on the next morning instead – you’ll be more productive, quicker, and less prone to making mistakes.

 If you’re going through a stressful period of your life and are tossing and turning for long hours because of that, you can try a very simple trick – write things down.
 Have a lot to do tomorrow and are afraid to forget about something?
 Write it down so that you can “forget about it” for the evening.

 As for strenuous physical activity, some people prefer working out in the evenings, and if that doesn’t impact your sleep negatively – go for it.
 However, for others this might lead to post-workout insomnia and restlessness, so if you’re new to working out, try out different times of the day to see what works best for you.